 2019 Middle School National Championship Tournament Logistics Information

-The 2019 Middle School National Championship Tournament will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on May 10–12, 2019.
+The 2019 Middle School National Championship Tournament (MSNCT) will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on May 10–12, 2019.
 The 2018 MSNCT was also held at this site.

 May 10–12, 2019 (Friday–Sunday).
 This is Mother’s Day weekend.